APogue/APogue.github.io/_posts/2025-08-18-proof-of-ucla-bias-through-visibility.md

 Define
 Δ = Pr(P=1 | G=1, X) − Pr(P=1 | G=0, X).

 If Δ > 0 with narrow confidence intervals, then protective communication is **group-dependent, not reputation-dependent**.
 This isolates non-neutral communication in protective content.

 ---

 ## Lemma 4: High-Stakes Comms and Mitigation Duty

+**The argument:**
+1. Past incidents showed hostile actors were reactive to comms (established knowledge)
+2. University did not remove/mitigate these actors (M=0)
+3. University issued high-stakes comms anyway
+4. Therefore: They knowingly accepted the risk of *triggering hostile actors*

+**This IS deliberate indifference because:**
+- They had actual knowledge of the risk (from past reactivity)
+- They chose to act despite that knowledge
+- They had alternatives (mitigate first, or don't communicate)

+## Legal Parallel

+This is like:
+- A school knows certain students react violently to announcements about rival gangs
+- School doesn't remove those students
+- School makes inflammatory announcement anyway
+- = Deliberate indifference (they knew and chose to risk it)

+I don't need to prove violence actually occurred after the announcement - just that they **knew it could** based on past behavior.

 **Variables:**
 - **C*** — comms traction (reach/visibility of admin comms, in response to national news, viral rumors, made during a high-stakes situation unfolding in real time)
-- **T_known ∈ {0,1}** — presence of hostile actors (premeditated behavior, coordinated action, motivated by threats to a protected group, repeat presence on campus)
+- **T_known ∈ {0,1}** — presence of hostile actors (premeditated behavior, coordinated action, motivated by threats to a protected group, repeat presence on campus, and demonstrably reactive to university communications (directly or indirectly))
 - **M ∈ {0,1}** — any institutional mitigation of those threats (ban, sanction, removal, initiation of police investigations, unlawful conduct warning, or deterrence of unlawful behavior through stated preparedness)

 **Hypothesis:**